sabnzbd/sabnzbd.github.io/wiki/installation/sabyenc.md

 # Introduction to SAByenc

-In SABnzbd 2.0.0 we introduce a new module called `sabyenc` to increase the download speed on CPU-limited devices.
+In SABnzbd 2.0.0 we introduced a new module called `sabyenc` to increase the download speed on CPU-limited devices.

-The Windows- and MacOS-packages of SABnzbd automatically contain that module.
+The Windows- and macOS-packages of SABnzbd automatically contain that module.
 On other platforms (like Linux and FreeBSD) you have to make sure the module is installed.
 The information below is for packagers and source code users on those platforms.

 Jump to: [Ubuntu (via PPA)](#installation-on-ubuntu-via-ppa), [Ubuntu](#installation-on-ubuntu-without-ppa), [Fedora / RedHat](#installation-on-fedora--redhat), [OpenSuSE](#installation-on-opensuse) or [FreeBSD](#installation-on-freebsd).